brianapgil/Social-Network-API/README.md

 # Social-Network-API

 ## Description
-build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, etc.
+The purpose of this project is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, etc.

 ## Installation
 Express.js and MongoDB are required.